seru71/zao-bia-pipeline/README.md

 ## Pipeline

-The pipeline consists of bcl2fastq, FastQC, bbmap, Trimmomatic, SPAdes, and QUAST
+The assembly pipeline consists of bcl2fastq, bbmap, Trimmomatic, FastQC, SPAdes, and QUAST Mapping to reference genome with BWA and joint- and single-sample genotyping with FreeBayes is also available.

 ## Setup